 - Note that shares of an S-corporation are subject to additional IRS regulations.

-- The Nature Conservancy must first review and approve any transfer with regard to issues of marketability, liability and involvement in business operations, Sometimes this takes time.
+- The Nature Conservancy must first review and approve any transfer with regard to issues of marketability, liability and involvement in business operations.

 You can protect forests and other natural places by making a planned gift with The Nature Conservancy.
 Contact us today.